 1. Location, location, location.

 For your horse’s well-being choosing a facility in a tranquil rural setting is a must.
-For those who require full boarding and care, an agistment located further from your home won’t pose as much an issue.
+For those who require full boarding and care, an agistment located further from your home won’t pose as much of an issue.
 If you plan to do most of your horse’s care yourself, you will need to choose one that is easily reached within a short drive.

 2. Clean facilities and safe settings.